 - 1. To ensure the village remains small and well contained within its downland valley setting, retaining its feeling of remoteness and the special visual qualities of the AONB in which it sits. - 2.
 To support future development at a limited scale within the existing settlement, that will ensure Parish sustainability and a thriving community and business opportunities. - 3.
 To support West Berkshire's declaration of a Climate Emergency and ensure that all development in the Parish is built to be carbon neutral, mitigating and adapting to the effects of climate change, through use of low carbon building materials, energy efficient design, renewable energy generation, and low carbon transport measures. - 4.
 To ensure that existing employment space within the Parish is retained and to encourage provision of new employment space, in particular for the scientific and technological sectors. - 5.
-To enhance the lifestyle of the community by ensuring that the Parish of Compton is well supported with sports, social and educational facilities, providing for all age groups and addressing short-term key priorities of the Parish. - 6.
-To protect and enhance existing amenities and open space including the Rights of Way network that are valued for recreational and aesthetic value, allowing continued benefits to the physical and mental wellbeing and long-term sustainability of the community. - 7.
-To create integrated and safe green spaces in new developments that are linked to the existing green infrastructure network and wider AONB and to ensure conservation of key habitats with biodiversity net-gain across the Parish. - 8.
+To enhance the lifestyle of the community by ensuring that the Parish of Compton is well supported with sports, social and educational facilities, providing for all age groups and addressing short-term key priorities of the Parish. - To protect and enhance existing amenities and open space including the Rights of Way network that are valued for recreational and aesthetic value, allowing continued benefits to the physical and mental wellbeing and long-term sustainability of the community. - 7.
+To ensure the conservation and enhancement of the village's historic environment, including the Compton Conservation Area, through securing high quality, locally relevant design in all new development. - 8.
+To create integrated and safe green spaces in new developments that are linked to the existing green infrastructure network and wider AONB and to ensure conservation of key habitats with biodiversity net-gain across the Parish. - 9.
 To tackle transport problems, including parking, vehicle speed, public transport and necessary improvements to footpaths and pavements.
-To ensure that new development within the village does not worsen transport sustainability within the Parish. - 9.
+To ensure that new development within the village does not worsen transport sustainability within the Parish. - 10.
 To encourage the comprehensive development of the Pirbright Site Allocation HSA DPD Policy HSA23, to deliver an appropriate residential-led scheme with employment floorspace, community facilities and green infrastructure, that integrates with the village and addresses the resultant infrastructure challenges that will be faced by the community.